Puzzor/puzzor.github.io/_posts/2019-11-22-Linksys Velop Information Leak.md

 ### Vulnerability Details
 Since the vendor marked this issue as wont fix, so this is only a risk.

-There are many information leak problems, one of them is through /sysinfo_json.cgi, requesting this url will leak sensitive information and may lead to authentication bypass.

 The Linksys APP will use JNAP to communicate with the router, and  there are many kinds of X-JNAP-Action can be made to request the router, we found the router can handle many actions without authentication.
-A sample request can be :
+A sample request can be:
 ~~~http
 POST /JNAP/ HTTP/1.1
 Host: 192.168.1.1